 Many important account logins are tied to your phone number.
 You may receive verification codes sent to your phone number in order to confirm your identity when logging into these accounts from a new location or computer.
 Though designed as a safety measure, this can be a flawed system if you ever for any reason change your phone number, or if you receive a phishing text that seems legitimate, but is really a scam.

 Phone scammers have taken advantage of the fact that many of our accounts have phone numbers associated with them to run sophisticated SMS phishing scams.
-Posing as Google, Facebook, Bank of America, Mastercard, etc., scammers will send texts out claiming that your account is at risk due to a data security breach.
+Posing as Google, Facebook, Bank of America, Mastercard, etc. - ofter after scraping your data from social media - scammers will send texts out claiming that your account is at risk due to a data security breach.

 Here is how to identify and avoid these types of SMS phishing phone scams.

 Data security breaches have unfortunately become quite common.
 Just in 2016, Yahoo discovered that it had suffered data breaches not once, but twice in the past.
 The breaches happened in 2013 and 2014 and over one billion users' accounts were compromised.

 SMS phishing texts usually begin with a warning that your account has been compromised due to a data breach.
 They will include a number to call back or a link to click on.
 Calling back the number will lead you to a phony representative that will ask you to confirm sensitive personal information, like your Social Security number, account number, and date of birth.
 Clicking the link will infect your device with information stealing malware and put your privacy at risk.

 Our community phone book has many examples of data security breach text scams.
 Below are two examples of such scams, one from Los Angeles, CA and the other from Tampa, FL.